mmmohajer/baseDesign/README.md

           </AlertItem>
       </Alert>
 ```
+You can use our SCSS classes for styling these components also you can pass any props to these components, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestAlert/TestAlert.js).

 #### 1. Alert

-The Alert component is a container of Alert items, you can use our SCSS classes for styling this component and the props of this component are: <br>
+The Alert component is a container of Alert items.

-- **className**: this is a prop that gives you the hand to add more styling to your Alert. <br>

 #### 2. AlertItem

-Using this component you can create the Alert item also It is fully responsive. you can use our SCSS classes for styling this component and the props of this component are:
+Using this component you can create the Alert item also It is fully responsive.

 - **isActive**: This prop gets a boolean value indicating whether the Alert is active or not.
-- **className**: this is a prop that gives you the hand to add more styling to your Alert.

 <hr>